kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 #### Notes

 * To avoid races and possible gamification, all components should use max(ResourceRequirements, ResourceAllocated) when computing resources used by a Pod.
-TBD if this can be weakened when ResourceResizeRequired PodCondition.Reason is set to Rejected, or should the initiating actor update ResourceRequirements back to reclaim resources.
+TBD if this can be weakened when PodResizeSuccess PodCondition's Reason is set to Rejected, or should the initiating actor update ResourceRequirements back to reclaim resources.
 * If another resource update arrives when a previous update is being handled, that and all subsequent updates should be buffered at the Controller, and applied upon success/failed completion of the update that is in progress.
-* Impact of memory backed emptyDir volumes: TBD - investigation needed.
+* Lowering memory limits may not always work if the application is holding on to pages.
+Kubelet will use a control loop to set the memory limits near usage in order to force a reclaim, and update ResourcesAllocated only when limit is at desired value.
+* Impact of Pod Overhead: Scheduler adds Pod Overhead to the resize request to determine if in-place resize is possible.
+Kubelet implements Pod Overhead if the values have changed.
+* Impact of memory-backed emptyDir volumes: If memory-backed emptyDir is in use, Kubelet will clear out any files in emptyDir upon Container restart.

 ### Affected Components